Trees on the side of interstate with skyline in foreground

 Alternatives to paying international employees

-Hiring international employees isn’t the only option if your company plans to expand.
-Some companies may choose to hire contractors if they have temporary needs that require international expertise.
+Hiring international employees isn’t the only option for companies planning to expand.
+Some companies may hire contractors for temporary needs requiring international expertise or testing new markets.

 For example, if a U.S. marketing agency needs an Italian subject matter expert to create content for a new client, they may choose to engage and pay an international contractor.
 The company can access the talent it needs without onboarding an employee and making major changes to its workforce.